wavefrontHQ/docs/pages/doc/tracing_basics.md

 If you have not yet instrumented your code, you can do so by using Wavefront observability SDKs:

-* If your application is built with a supported application framework, you can obtain trace data by setting up a corresponding framework-level observability SDK.
-This is the simplest approach, because a framework-level SDK produces out-of-the-box metrics, histograms, and trace data for the APIs supported by the instrumented framework.
+* If your application is built with a supported application framework, you can obtain trace data by setting up the corresponding observability SDK for that framework.
+This is the simplest approach, because a framework-instrumentation SDK produces out-of-the-box metrics, histograms, and trace data for the APIs supported by the instrumented framework.
 See [Instrumenting Your App for Tracing](tracing_instrumenting_frameworks.html).

 * If your application includes critical methods that are not handled by any supported framework, you can use the Wavefront OpenTracing SDK to obtain trace data.
 This is also a good choice if you want to use custom annotations to tag your traces. <!---  See XX for a list of supported programming languages and for links to the setup and usage steps. --->